Innovative Schools Application

 We partner with innovators in the early stages of developing a new school model with the potential to dramatically improve student learning and advance equitable opportunity.
 Our long-term goal is to have a catalytic impact on student success nationally, so we fund innovators that seek to expand their impact significantly over time.
 This might be in the early stages of development and can happen in a range of ways such as school replication, codifying and sharing innovative school practices, developing new talent solutions and/or influencing the work of others.

 We have summarized some frequently asked questions below.
-You can also email any questions to invent@newschools.org
+You can also submit your questions here

 We are looking to see that district schools have certain autonomies as it relates to hiring, instructional design, and school management.
-These autonomies do not have to be in formal policy for the timeline of the application.
+These autonomies do not have to be in formal policy for the timeline of the application but do need to be determined prior to opening to be eligible for additional funding.
+We also require that districts have a letter of support, signed by your superintendent or designee at the time of application.

-This funding opportunity is open for new schools launching in the Fall of 2024.
-We are not funding any restarts, turnarounds, or existing schools that are being redesigned.
+This funding opportunity is open for new schools launching in the Fall of 2025.
+We are not funding any restarts, turnarounds, replications or expansions within established charter management organizations, or existing schools that are being redesigned.
 We are also not funding any schools within schools.

 We understand these designations vary from school to school.
 Generally, we consider a turnaround as replacing some aspects of leadership and staff at an existing school.
-We consider a restart as a transfer control of an existing school to another school operator.
+We consider a restart as a transfer of control from an existing school to another school operator.
 At this time, we are not providing funding to existing schools.
-If you are unsure if we would consider your school a restart or turnaround, please reach out to us at invent@newschools.org
+If you are unsure if we would consider your school a restart or turnaround, please share your questions here

 Yes, both virtual and hybrid school models are eligible for this opportunity.
 These schools must be new public schools that are eligible to receive public funding.
 Furthermore, it must be a new district school, the first or second school of an emerging public charter school network, or a new school with a different model in an existing network.